 - 1. Select MENU > Communications > Projector Communications. - 2.
 To assign the projector an ID, select Projector ID. - 3.
 Use the up and down keys to enter the projector ID. - 4.
 Select Enter. - 5.
-To enable the front IR sensor, select Front IR Enabled and select Enter. - 6.
-To enable the rear IR sensor, select Rear IR Enabled and select Enter. - 7.
+To enable the rear IR sensor, select Rear IR Enabled and select Enter. - 6.
 To enable a wired version of the remote, select Wired Keypad Enabled and select Enter.
 By default this feature is enabled.